-Locked in the Cellar Creations consists of 2 FX artists with a passion to provide quality effects at affordable prices.
-We only take on one film project at a time, so that we can dedicate our full attention and resources to your needs (as we all know that creating good FX can be very labour intensive).
+We at Locked in the Cellar Creations are 2 FX artists with a passion to make quality effects accessible for anyone.
 As experienced artists, we have a knack for finding the balance between your dreams and your budget, working with professional or alternative (aka. cheaper!) materials as needed.

 We have been making props & prosthetics for independent films since 1999.
-We started offering our hand crafted prosthetics and props to the general public in 2014.
+In 2014 we expanded our services and started offering our hand crafted prosthetics and props to the general public.
 You can find these in our webshop and at various shows and conventions.

-To make these, we use the same materials and techniques that we use to make movie quality prosthetics, and customer response exceeded our expectations.
+To make our props and prosthetics, we use the same materials and techniques that we use to make movie quality effects, and customer response exceeded our expectations.
 Everybody loved the quality, the detail and the super thin edges, compared to mass produced prosthetics.
 We consulted with haunters, LARP’s and Halloween fans, and we are working hard to expand our retail product line with new and exciting products each year!

 “I was that kid in your class who liked to gross everybody out by sneaking my Fangoria subscription to school, using a pencil with a home-made severed eye impaled on it in English class, or planting a severed hand in the teacher’s desk drawer (for which I was rewarded with a few after-school detentions).
 I have been making my own Halloween props since I was 8 or 9 years old.
 Back then (I won’t say how many decades ago that was!) there weren’t a lot of Halloween props and make-up available in the stores, the way there is now (and of course no internet or YouTube back then either).
 I had to make everything myself, improvising with every day materials like tan coloured silicone bathroom caulk to make severed stumps, or a rotted corpse made entirely out of old nylons.
 When I got the book ‘Grande Illusions’ by Tom Savini a new world opened for me: the world of special effects make-up.
 There were no digital effects back then, so you had to figure out how to create an effect in the real world.